Please enable JavaScript to view this site.

 Vector Task State Instrumentation Workflow

-Enable ORTI and OS Timing-Hooks
+Enable ORTI and OS Timing Hooks in DaVinci Configurator

 For OS Task and ISR profiling via instrumentation, you need to enable ORTI file generation and the OS Timing Hooks in your Vector MICROSAR project.
 Follow these steps: